Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Introduction

-Consequently, a variety of SB-MRMP approaches have emerged, from methods that aim to apply \prm-based solutions~\citep{sl-upp,SveOve98}, to techniques that sample local instances of the MAPF problem~\citep{sh-kcolor14,KronitirisEA2014}.
-A different method, termed discrete RRT (\drrt)~\citep{drrt.doi:10.1177/0278364915615688}, carefully explores an implicitly-represented tensor roadmap (TR), which emerges from combining several \prm roadmaps constructed for the individual robots, to effectively solve instances of MRMP requiring tight coordination between multiple robots.
-A recent work further improves this approach with the \drrtstar method~\citep{DBLP:journals/arobots/ShomeSDHB20}, which is also shown to yield a near-optimal MRMP solution.
+Following the success of SB approaches for the single-robot case a variety of SB-MRMP approaches have emerged, from methods that aim to apply \prm-based solutions~\indirectcite{sl-upp,SveOve98}, to techniques that sample local instances of the MAPF problem~\indirectcite{sh-kcolor14,KronitirisEA2014}.
+A different method, termed discrete RRT (\drrt)~\indirectcite{drrt.doi:10.1177/0278364915615688}, carefully explores an implicitly-represented tensor roadmap (TR), which emerges from combining several \prm roadmaps constructed for the individual robots, to effectively solve instances of MRMP requiring tight coordination between multiple robots.
+A recent work further improves this approach with the \drrtstar method~\indirectcite{DBLP:journals/arobots/ShomeSDHB20}, which is also shown to yield a near-optimal MRMP solution.
 To the best of our knowledge, this is the only scalable SB-MR planner with such a guarantee.
 Unfortunately, this result is asymptotic and does not specify guarantees for a finite number of samples.

 \fakeparagraph{Contribution. } We develop a general framework for near-optimal SB-MRMP while using a finite number of samples.
-To this end, we study the structure of the TR which is an underlying ingredient in \drrtstar, \mccbs~\citep{LiEA2019} (a continuous-space extension of \cbs), and \mstar~\citep{WagCho15} (when applied to a continuous space).
+To this end, we study the structure of the TR which is an underlying ingredient in \drrtstar, \mccbs~\indirectcite{LiEA2019} (a continuous-space extension of \cbs), and \mstar~\indirectcite{WagCho15} (when applied to a continuous space).
 We develop conditions under which the TR encodes a near-optimal solution to MRMP---if those conditions hold, it implies that the aforementioned planners are guaranteed to be near-optimal as well.
 In particular, we prescribe a recipe for constructing individual-robot \prm \footnote{Throughout the paper we slightly abuse the term \prm to refer generally to maps of individual robots, even when they are deterministic.} graphs, in terms of number of samples, their deterministic distribution, and connection radius, so that the resulting TR encodes a near-optimal solution for MRMP.